qiyunlab/HGTector/doc/install.md

 HGTector has a command `database` for automated database construction.
 It defaults to the **NCBI** RefSeq microbial genomes and taxonomy.
 Meanwhile, we also provide instructions for using **GTDB** and custom databases.
 See [details](database.md).

-A standard database built using the default protocol on 2021-11-21 is available for [download](https://www.dropbox.com/s/tszxy9etp52id3u/hgtdb_20211121.tar.xz?dl=0) \([MD5](https://www.dropbox.com/s/kdopz946pk088wr/hgtdb_20211121.tar.xz.md5?dl=0)\), together with [instruction](database.md#Manual-compiling) for compiling.
+A standard database built using the default protocol on 2023-01-02 is available for download ([OneDrive](https://arizonastateu-my.sharepoint.com/:f:/g/personal/qzhu44_asurite_asu_edu/ErLl2qExtFhAiS1J0sCpZqgBEebKHtBilj1IDlaitOVZXg) or [Dropbox](https://www.dropbox.com/sh/tevabydz6palfih/AAB-TitXKNfQl5dmnZM1VfRca?dl=0)), together with [instruction](database.md#Manual-compiling) for compiling.

-A small, pre-compiled test database is also available for [download](https://www.dropbox.com/s/46v3uc708rvc5rc/ref107.tar.xz?dl=0).
+A small, pre-compiled test database is also available for download from the same websites.

 ## Upgrade